AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 * **FTP and SFTP**

     The **FTP** external account lets you configure and test access to a server outside of Adobe Campaign.
 To set up connections with external systems such as SFTP or FTP servers 898 used for file transfers, you can create your own external accounts.
-For more on this, refer to this [page](../../workflow/using/file-transfer.md).

     To do so, specify in this external account the address and credentials used to establish the connection to the FTP server

     :arrow_upper_right: Learn more about File transfer in workflows in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/event-activities/file-transfer.html)